oCMEXo/SoulsTeam/README.md

-🌙 SoulsTeam — Full-Stack AI-Powered Assistant
+🌙 MoneyCouch — Full-Stack AI-Powered Assistant

-SoulsTeam is a full-stack project that blends a stylish dark-themed frontend with a powerful AI-driven backend.
+MoneyCouch is a full-stack project that blends a stylish dark-themed frontend with a powerful AI-driven backend.
 The system uses modern technologies to provide smart recommendations, structured financial insights, and a polished experience.

 ✨ Features